BuilderIO/builder/packages/react/README.md

 #### Usage with Page/Section Custom Fields

-Page and section models in builder can be extended with custom fields.
-To enable live editing / previewing on components that uses those custom fields you can use BuilderContent to pass input data from the model to your components that are outside the rendered content
+Page and section models in builder can be extended with [custom fields](https://www.builder.io/c/docs/custom-fields).
+To enable live editing / previewing on components that uses those custom fields, you can use BuilderContent to pass input data from the model to your components that are outside the rendered content

 ##### Example, passing Custom Field input:
 ```tsx